 Middle Toe Pain Causes:

-- There are many causes to having pain in your toes.
+- There are many causes of having pain in your toes.

-- Middle toe pain can be caused arthritis in the the Phalanges and joints.
+- Middle toe pain can be caused by arthritis in the phalanges and joints.

 - Walking can become more difficult because of this.